Title I Parent & Family Engagement Policy & Compact

 Efforts will be made to ensure parents/caregivers are actively involved in the development, implementation, monitoring, and evaluation of the school’s Title I program, including the following:

-- Provide family members a voice in decision-making on committees, such as focus groups.
+- Provide family members a voice in decision-making on committees, such as Parent Teacher Association, Parent Coffees, and Family Engagement Committee.

-- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as Family Science Night.
+- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as becoming members of the school’s Family Engagement Committee, working with Parent Liaisons, Family Science Night, and PTA events.

-- Provide opportunities for caregivers to volunteer within the school in various ways, such as PTA, school field trip, community sporting events (basketball and soccer).
+- Provide opportunities for caregivers to volunteer within the school in various ways such as supporting teachers with classroom materials preparations, guest readers, field trips, cafeteria support, family outreach, and supporting in the library.

 Effective Communication with Parents